 The Clean Air and Clean Water Acts have both been effective in requiring coal power plants to improve environmental performance by using low-sulfur coal and scrubbing flue gas.
 But coal is still far from clean.
 Many power plants still do not use the pollution controls called for in environmental legislation.
 Accurate data on power plant emissions is not readily available (yet).

-One study concluded that air pollution from electricity generation leads to about 16,000 premature deaths each year in the continental U.S., with 91 percent of those attributable to coal-fired power plants.
+One study concluded that air pollution from electricity generation leads to about 16,000 premature deaths each year in the continental U.S., with 91% of those attributable to coal-fired power plants.
 According to the industry’s own data, groundwater near nearly every coal plant in the U.S. has unsafe levels of coal ash-related pollutants such as arsenic and heavy metals.

 Once considered harmless, carbon dioxide is now understood to be the primary greenhouse gas emitted by human activity.
 Combustion of coal in the United States generated 1.32 million metric tons of CO2 in 2017.
 Together with natural gas, coal power is responsible for one-third of the nation’s carbon emissions.